ozkxr/match-json/README.md

 ### Bake ###

-Also, you can also predefine an pattern to test JSON.
+Also, you can also predefine an expected pattern.

 ```
 const nameIsLarge = match.bake({ name: name => name.length > 10  })